-Like many other elected and appointed officials across the country and around the world, New York City’s mayor, officials and educators are realizing that the current state of mental health for school children is declining, and this may lead to a devastating long-term effect on their learning and futures.
+Like many other elected and appointed officials across the country and around the world, New York City’s mayor, officials and educators are realizing that the current state of youth mental health for school children is declining, and this may lead to a devastating long-term effect on their learning and futures.
 As such, they have set ambitious goals to launch the Universal Health Screening initiative for public schools in the next nine months.

 “We know it’s easier and less expensive to grow a healthy child than it is to mend a broken adult,” First Lady Chirlane McCray said at de Blasio’s press conference.